What is 21st Century IDEA?

 Action 4.
 Assess common questions and top content for deduplication and SEO

-180 days of issuance; (due March 20, 2024; additional details and instructions are forthcoming)
+180 days of issuance (originally due March 20, 2024; deadline extended to April 19, 2024.
+Additional details and instructions are forthcoming)

 Action 5.
 Assess top tasks for self-service optimization